(Marie Curie fellow)

-I am interested in how meaning works in natural languages,
+I am a computational linguist interested in semantics, or how meaning works in natural languages,

 regarding words such as red or salmon

-semantics).
-I work with computational and statistical methods, often within the framework of distributional semantics.
-Topics I am currently working on are anchoring meaning to the external world (reference), accounting for semantic composition, and linking distributional semantics to a broader semantic and linguistic theory.
+not); I often work within the framework of distributional semantics.
+Topics I am currently working on are anchoring meaning to the external world (reference), accounting for semantic composition (e.g., from red and salmon to red salmon), and linking distributional semantics to a broader semantic and linguistic theory.

-Keywords: Computational linguistics; linguistics; computational semantics; semantic theory; distributional semantics; lexical semantics; compositional semantics; language resources; computational, quantitative and data-intensive approaches to language.
+Keywords: Computational linguistics / Natural Language Processing; linguistics; computational semantics; semantic theory; distributional semantics; lexical semantics; compositional semantics; language resources; computational, quantitative and data-intensive approaches to language.